loftwah/grindmodecypher.com/wp-content/plugins/wp-mail-smtp/readme.txt

 1. WP Mail SMTP Settings page
 2. List of mailers
 3. Other SMTP settings
+4. Setup Wizard - Select your mailer
+5. Setup Wizard - Example mailer settings
-4. Email Test page
+6. Email Test page
-5. Email Log settings page (Pro)
+7. Email Log settings page (Pro)
-6. Email Controls settings page (Pro)
+8. Email Controls settings page (Pro)
-7. Email Log archive page (Pro)
+9. Email Log archive page (Pro)
-8. Email Log single page (Pro)
+10. Email Log single page (Pro)
+11. Email Reports - Email Log statistics grouped by email subject (Pro)
+12. Email Log bulk Export (Pro)

 == Changelog ==

+= 3.0.3 - 2021-08-09 =
+- Fixed: Weekly Summary Email sending when migration code didn't trigger yet.

+= 3.0.2 - 2021-08-05 =
+- Fixed: Fatal PHP error on WP version 5.2 and lower (missing wp_timezone function).

+= 3.0.1 - 2021-08-05 =
+- Added: Weekly Email Summary - email sending statistics sent to your inbox.
+- Added: Debug Events - logging all email sending errors and debug events.
+- Added: Quick admin area links.
+- Changed: Updated the successful Email Test screen.
+- Changed: Updated Action Scheduler library to 3.2.1.
+- Fixed: WP core admin spinner for the dashboard widget.
+- Fixed: PHP error when objects implementing `__invoke()` method were used as hook callbacks for admin notices.

+= 2.9.0 - 2021-06-24 =
+* Added: Action Scheduler table to the Tools page.
+* Added: Dashboard Widget with total emails sent counter.
+* Changed: Notifications design.
+* Changed: Sodium Compat library loading improved.
+* Fixed: Plugin conflict with plugins that populate $_POST data (Ultimate Addons for Elementor, WishList Member, ...).
+* Fixed: Sendinblue WooCommerce Email Marketing plugin conflict admin notice display.
+* Fixed: jQuery deprecated notices.
+* Fixed: Action Scheduler library loading issue.
+* Fixed: Canceled Setup Wizard's OAuth authorization redirecting to the Setup Wizard when connecting via regular plugin settings.
+* Fixed: Meta DB table not existing error notices on a WP Multisite subsite.

+= 2.8.0 - 2021-05-06 =
+* Added: WP Site Health status check for the sending domain.
+* Added: WP Mail SMTP WordPress admin menu position filter hook.
+* Changed: Moved the Email Test tab to the new WP Mail SMTP > Tools page.
+* Changed: Updated the list of conflicting plugins.
+* Fixed: Removed the empty admin dashboard menu item for the Setup Wizard.
+* Fixed: The Setup Wizard conflicting issue with Admin 2020 plugin.
+* Fixed: The plugin settings pages not opening when WishList Member plugin was active.

+= 2.7.0 - 2021-03-25 =
+* IMPORTANT: Support for PHP 5.5 has been discontinued.
+If you are running one of those versions, you MUST upgrade PHP before installing or upgrading to WP Mail SMTP v2.7.
+Failure to do that will disable WP Mail SMTP functionality.
+* Changed: Updated About us plugin page.
+* Changed: Improved Domain Check Results section in Email Test tab.
+* Changed: Allow the use of different Gmail aliases as From Email address by disabling the Force From Email setting.
+* Changed: The Setup Wizard can now be launched via a button in the plugin settings.
+The Setup Wizard admin dashboard menu item was removed.
+* Fixed: WP Multisite subsite admins couldn't remove oAuth connections (in the Gmail mailer).

+= 2.6.0 - 2021-02-04 =
+* Added: New plugin Setup Wizard.
+* Added: SendGrid Invalid API key error message and mitigation steps on the Email Test page.
+* Fixed: PHP 8 support.

 = 2.5.1 - 2020-10-28 =
-* The automatic updates issue with Gmail mailer token refresh.
+* Fixed: The automatic updates issue with Gmail mailer token refresh.
-* The 'wp-amil-smtp' typo in a plugin text-domain and a HTML class.
+* Fixed: The 'wp-amil-smtp' typo in a plugin text-domain and a HTML class.

 = 2.5.0 - 2020-10-22 =
 * Added: Other SMTP mailer password encryption/decryption.